 History Course Suggestions (BA)

-BA General Education Requirement: 6 Hours
+BA General Education Requirement: 6 credit hours (2 courses)

 Although any history course will fulfill this requirement, the Arch Dalrymple III Department of History recommends that students fulfill the BA requirement by taking courses at the 100-level.
 Freshmen are not allowed to register for the upper-division history courses (300-level or above courses).
 Students must have the permission of the department in order for a history research seminar at the 400-level to fulfill this requirement.

 Hst 120.
 Introduction to European History to 1648.
 The purpose of this course is to introduce students to the main political, social, and cultural developments in Europe from the Classical Era to 1648.
 Students are encouraged to acquire a clear understanding of the important people, places, and events that influenced the course of historical change, and to develop their ability to interpret and analyze sources that shed light on the diversity of experiences of those who lived in the past.